 The MGSA’s 26th biennial Symposium will be held at the California State University, Sacramento, on November 7-10, 2019 (Th.pm through Su.am).
 Katerina Lagos, Professor of History and Director of the CSUS Hellenic Studies Program, will host the event and chair the Local Arrangements Committee.
 Late January 2019 was the deadline for electronic submissions of abstracts, panel proposals, and proposals for special sessions.
 The Program Committee sent out notifications of acceptances and rejections March 28, 2019.
-A preliminary program will be posted by late summer 2019.
+The preliminary program is posted here.

 On the Thursday opening night of the Symposium, the MGSA announces the winners of its various prize competitions (for books, dissertations, edited volumes, translations, and graduate student essays).
-All prizes had an April 1, 2019 submission deadline, except for the graduate student essay prize, which has a July 31, 2019 deadline.
+All prize submission deadlines have passed.

 Praised as "a magnificent scholarly journal" by Choice magazine, Journal of Modern Greek Studies is the only scholarly periodical to focus exclusively on modern Greece.
 The Journal publishes critical analyses of Greek social, cultural, and political affairs, covering the period from the late Byzantine Empire to the present.
 Contributors include internationally recognized scholars in the fields of history, literature, anthropology, political science, Byzantine studies, and modern Greece.
 Journal of Modern Greek Studies is the official publication of the Modern Greek Studies Association.